 As we do not typically have a direct relationship with 3TG smelters and refiners, we are engaged and actively cooperate with other major manufacturers in our sector.
-We participate in the Electronic Industry Citizenship Coalition, Incorporated and Global e-Sustainability Initiative (EICC-GeSI) to identify and disclose upstream actors in the supply chain.
+We refer to and utilize information available at the website of the Responsible Minerals Initiative ("RMI"), formerly known as the Conflict-Free Sourcing Initiative ("CFSI"), and utilize the template developed by them ("the Template") to identify and disclose upstream actors in the supply chain.

-Controls include, but are not limited to, our Code of Business Conduct and Ethics which outlines expected behaviors for all PSI employees, and a supplier Conflict Minerals contract clause which is further described below and which is being included in new or renewed contracts.
+Controls include, but are not limited to, our Code of Business Conduct and Ethics which outlines expected behaviors for all PSI employees, and a supplier Conflict Minerals contract clause which is being included in new or renewed contracts.